mkst/maspsx/README.md

 The default behaviour of `maspsx` is to write the output to stdout, by passing `--run-assembler`, `maspsx` will run `mips-linux-gnu-as` directly.

 ### `--gnu-as-path`
-If `mips-linux-gnu-as` isn't on your path, or you want to use a different assembler, specify the full path here.
+If `mips-linux-gnu-as` isn't on your path, or you want to use a different assembler (e.g. `mipsel-linux-gnu-as`), specify the full path here.

 ### `--dont-force-G0`
 Current understanding is that `-G0` needs to be passed to GNU `as` in order to get correct behaviour.
 If you need to pass a non-zero value for `-G` to the GNU assembler, use this flag.